 Current Student ID required at beginning of workshop

 This course is all about making and altering porcelain pots on the wheel.
 Our concentration will cover function, technique, comfort, aesthetics, and self-expression.
-We will also be working on creating line and gesture in the surface in a myriad of ways including the use of a thick slip.
-We will be firing work in the soda kiln, which will include lecture and demonstration in this hands-on workshop!
-We will be making pots daily, having a discussion on what makes a good pot, as we begin to explore the gestural qualities of porcelain.
+We will also be working on creating lines and gestures on the surface in a myriad of ways including the use of thick slip.
+We will be firing work in the soda kiln, which will include lectures and demonstrations in this hands-on workshop!
+We will be making pots Tuesday-Thursday, having a discussion on what makes a good pot, as we begin to explore the gestural qualities of porcelain.
 There will be one soda firing, which means that you will have many pots that do not get soda fired.
 These pieces will be bisque fired for you to take home, or you can make other arrangements with Reitz Ranch.

 All students should have some experience with clay and be able to throw pots.
 (Intermediate throwing ability)

 The throwing demonstrations will concentrate on exploring the gestural qualities of porcelain through functional pottery.
-I will also be making work that is thrown and immediately altered off the wheel.
-Through the exploration of line and gesture, I have been working with a thick slip as a way to express yet another kind of line that highlights the material in a different way.
+We will also be making work that is thrown and immediately altered off the wheel.
+We will be working with thick slip as a way to express yet another kind of line that highlights the material in a different way.

 We will cover many areas of pot making, including functional and aesthetic choices that lead to a better understanding of material, and the generation of new ideas and processes.

-This part of the workshop will be an intensive “hands on” look at the entire process of glazing, loading, firing and kiln design.
+This part of the workshop will be an intensive “hands on” look at the entire process of glazing, loading, and firing.
 We will also go into the how’s and why’s of the soda process.